Your Bookshop Holiday Questions Answered

 2. Can you stay overnight in the bookshop

-Yes.
-Read & Rabbit has a small double bedroom available on the top floor (3 storey building built 1870) with a cosy reading space on the landing, a large bedroom/living room on the middle floor with window seats overlooking the market place (king size bed and optional campbed) and is building self-catering holiday accommodation attached to the bookshop.
+Sleeping is only permitted in the flat above.
+Read & Rabbit has a small double bedroom on the top floor (3 storey building built 1870) with a cosy reading space on the landing, a large bedroom/living room on the middle floor with window seats overlooking the market place (king size bed and optional campbed), creating private self-catering holiday accommodation attached to the bookshop.
 All giving guests a unique book-lover’s retreat and opportunity to run the shop part time or even full-time if they wish to.

 3. Is the bookshop stay similar to The Open Book in Wigtown?